Here, your goal is to give reps a clear understanding of who you sell to and what to do and say in every potential scenario.

 You’ll also want to create a section detailing the proper use of your company’s tech stack.
 While salespeople may already know how to use CRM systems and project management apps, every company uses these tools differently.

-This chapter must go beyond a basic introduction to using each feature and instead, focus on how to use the right tools at the right time to move deals forward by creating detailed use cases (e.g. comprehensive step-by-step workflows).
+This chapter must go beyond a basic introduction to using each feature.
+Instead, focus on how to use the right tools at the right time to move deals forward by creating detailed use cases (e.g. comprehensive step-by-step workflows).

 This chapter should include the following information:

 - Where to find tools

 - Which tools and features should be used at specific touchpoints

 - How do you input data into the right fields?